sakshamjhawar/Expertise-System/README.txt

 	password - 1234aman

-Please tell us the faults since we couldn't do proper testing
+Please note that the project has not been tested and may have a few errors.